lantos1618/compiler_test/src/readme.md

 # compiler_tests

 This repo is for testing the Cranelift compiler functionality.
+It explores the underling instruction functions of the Cranelift compiler.

 ## Features to Test